Misinformation and fact-checking: Research findings from social science

 From “death panels” and WMD claims to 9/11 conspiracies and falsehoods about President Obama’s religion, misinformation and unverified assertions play an outsized role in American public life and discourse.

 A 2012 report from the New America Foundation, “Misinformation and Fact-checking: Research Findings from Social Science,” examines relevant cognitive and psychological research on public policy-related communications.
-The report, from scholars at Dartmouth College and Georgia State University, makes a series of recommendations for news organizations seeking to correct false or misleading information.
+The report, by scholars Brendan Nyhan at Dartmouth College and Jason Reifler at Georgia State University, makes a series of recommendations for news organizations seeking to correct false or misleading information.

 These strategy recommendations are based on research findings in the following problem areas:

 - Information deficit fallacy: Simply giving citizens more facts does not always change their policy opinions.
 Studies that have given respondents more information about such issues as welfare, immigration or the Iraq war have not always shown that opinions shift accordingly.
 Still, the effects vary across topics, and “information seems to be most effective in shaping preferences about government spending.”

 - Motivated reasoning theory: People are subject to confirmation bias (accepting information that confirms their beliefs) and disconfirmation bias (ignoring information that undermines these beliefs): “Information that challenges beliefs that people hold strongly is generally unwelcome and can prompt a variety of compensatory responses.
 (By contrast, individuals will be much more likely to accept corrective information if they are not motivated to defend a mistaken belief.)
 These mechanisms can explain why corrections are sometimes ineffective and can even make misperceptions worse in some cases.”